-- Avoid using tinsel especially if you have cats and use only unbreakable baubles.
+- Avoid using tinsel, especially if you have cats, as it can be a serious choking hazard if ingested.
 Read more here on how to cat proof your Christmas tree.

-- You could always erect a little playpen or fence around your Christmas tree to get your dog to stay away from the tree and presents.
+- You could always erect a little playpen or fence around your Christmas tree to to keep your dog away from the tree and presents.

 - Place Christmas decorations, presents and wrapping items out of reach of your pet.
 Many cats and dogs love to investigate and play with ribbons and wrapped Christmas presents.
-Eating ribbons and paper can cause harm to your pet’s digestive system.
-Ingesting small items and kids’ toys can cause harm to your pet’s intestinal tract.
+Eating ribbons and paper, small items and kids’ toys can cause harm to your pet’s intestinal tract.

 - Don’t leave lit candles unattended.
 Pets may knock them over and cause a fire or burn themselves.
 Use an appropriate candleholder and make sure candles are placed on a stable surface.
 Put the candles out if you leave the room, even if it’s only for a short time.

 - Avoid mistletoe and holly.
 Mistletoe can cause gastrointestinal upset and cardiovascular problems.
 When ingesting holly, your pet can suffer from nausea, vomiting and diarrhoea.